By Michael Ashley, California Business Journal.

 As CEO Brian James explains how MBS Engineering helps ease the California power crunch through natural gas turbines, it’s quite disarming because at the same time he talks about the importance of saving lives with gas safety.

-James considers himself a kind of preventative firefighter since gas leak inspections and seismic valves stop deadly gas fires before they start.
+James considers himself a preventative firefighter since gas leak inspections and seismic valves stop deadly gas fires before they start.

 It is a creative and unusual way for MBS to see itself because for James’ company, the impetus is always on safety — for employees and the companies it serves.